Expanded Coverage and Savings: Effects in Massachusetts of Extending the American Rescue Plan Act's Enhanced Marketplace Subsidies

 Summary of the Behavioral Health Provisions of Governor Baker’s 2019 Health Care Bill

 On October 18, 2019, Governor Charlie Baker submitted House Bill 4134, An Act to Improve Health Care by Investing in Value, to the Massachusetts Legislature.
 The bill proposes a comprehensive set of policies designed to address barriers to behavioral health care access, including the establishment of a new system that would incentivize providers and health plans to spend more of their funds on primary care and behavioral health services while rebalancing spending in other areas.
+This brief provides a summary of the provisions of the bill that specifically target behavioral health care delivery and access.

 Potential Coverage and Federal Funding Losses for Massachusetts if Texas v.
 United States Ultimately Overturns the Affordable Care Act